 What does workers' comp insurance cover for lawsuits and legal exposure (Employers' Liability / Part B)?

-What does workers' comp insurance typically not cover, and when might a claim be denied?
+What does workers' comp insurance not cover, and when might a claim be denied?

 Workers' Comp Insurance: Next Steps

-Understanding how workers' comp works and what it covers helps you evaluate whether you need it and what to look for in a policy.
-Use these resources to check whether workers' comp is required for your situation and understand your state's specific requirements:
+Use these resources to check whether workers' comp is required for your situation and to review your state's specific requirements:

 If you want to read more about workers’ comp insurance: